Attachment and Biobehavioral Catch-up (ABC)

 There is formal support available for implementation of Attachment and Biobehavioral Catch-up (ABC) as listed below:

-- General Clinical supervision is 1-hour per week group supervision conducted in groups of 2 or 3, with a PhD-level supervisor.
+- General Clinical supervision is 1-hour per week group supervision conducted in groups of 2 or 3, with an expert-level supervisor.
 Supervision includes video review each week.

 After a year of supervision, parent coaches' adherence and fidelity are evaluated for certification.
 If they pass, coaches are certified for 2 years, after which time adherence and fidelity are reevaluated.